netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 TBD

 # Changes (to be deleted by RFC Editor)

+## From version 00 to -01
+- Added Security considerations
+- Added Acknowledgements
+- Added several Normative references
+- Added links to latest document on github

 ## From version 00 to draft-ietf-netconf-restconf-trace-ctx-headers-00
 - Adopted by NETCONF WG